bxdoan/bxdoan/README.md

 <div align="center">

-> Life is 10% what happens to me and 90% of how I react to it.
+> You can’t fall if you don’t climb.
+But there’s no joy in living your whole life on the ground.

-> — Charles Swindoll —
+> — Unknown —

 </div>